 Best DPI For League Of Legends And Settings Guide:

-Our guide includes the best DPI and game sensitivity settings for your mouse.
+Our guide includes the best DPI and the best League of Legends settings for your mouse.
 League of Legends requires more mouse clicking in a multiplayer campaign than is expected for similar games.
-How a mouse is moved also influences how it will move.

 Let us help make those vital tweaks.
 After you find the mouse settings that work for you will feel an increase in graphical performance.
 Keep focusing on your climb and keep practicing changing the set-up.